 - If feasible, consider going to a pre-planned, safer location until the RFW has been lifted

-- Know your Zonehaven evacuation Zone name
+- Know your Genasys Protect (Zonehaven) evacuation Zone

 - Verify that your Go-Bag is packed and accessible, review your evacuation checklist